RenukaAshok/Rice-leaf-Disease-Prediction-System/README.md

 The Rice Leaf Disease Detection and Classification System is an AI-powered solution aimed at detecting and classifying various diseases affecting rice leaves.
 The system leverages both Machine Learning and Deep Learning techniques to ensure accurate and reliable predictions.

-This project provides an end-to-end pipeline, starting from dataset preparation and model training to a fully functional web application for real-time disease prediction.

 ## Features